 Like James, his elder brother, John was also a son of Zebedee and Salome and the third member of Jesus’ inner circle.
 John has four books (1st, 2nd, and 3rd John and revelation) in the Bible to his name.

 Like James and Peter, John was also a fisher.

 Bartholomew, also known as Nathaniel, was born in Talmai.
 His father lived in Cana in Galilee.
 His father was at the time a king in Geshur.
 On his first encounter with Jesus, Jesus called him an outright Israelite.

 Bartholomew died a martyr after being beaten, crucified, and beheaded.
-Before his unfortunate death, he was a diligent researcher of the scriptures.
+Before his unfortunate death, he was a diligent researcher of the Scriptures.
 His occupation is unknown, but he might have been a fisher since he was with Andrew, James, and John when Jesus appeared to them after his resurrection.

 Phillip from Bethesda, the first disciple to receive the call from Jesus, was a great evangelist of the gospel.
 We see this in his forwardness to talk about Jesus to Nathaniel.
-As a symbol of respect to Jesus, he requested that his body be wrapped in papyrus instead of linen.
+As a symbol of respect for Jesus, he requested that his body be wrapped in papyrus instead of linen.

 Thomas is one who lived in Galilee.
 Another name they called him was Didymus.
-He was first mentioned in scriptures for his doubting when he was told about Jesus, hence the name “doubting Thomas”.
+He was first mentioned in the Scriptures for his doubting when he was told about Jesus, hence the name “doubting Thomas”.
 A diligent study of the gospel shows that although he could be a pessimist, he was devoted to the gospel and full of faith.